Living in the United States

 Most banks in Columbia offer the opportunity for students to open a bank account.
 To open a bank account, you will need your passport, your Columbia College identification card, as well as a cash deposit.
 In the event you do not yet have your Columbia College ID, some banks require a second piece of photo identification.
 In some cases, your bank may require that you keep a minimum amount of money in your account to avoid services charges.

 Checking and savings are the most common types of accounts for students.
 A checking account allows you to deposit money into the account and then use debit cards or write checks to make purchases.
 This allows you to make purchases without carrying large amounts of cash.
 Savings accounts allow deposits to accumulate interest.
 However, you may not be able to use a debit card or write checks to make purchases.

 During International Student Orientation, students will have an opportunity to visit a bank and open an account.

 Weather and climate

-Being in the middle of the United States, students attending Columbia College will have the opportunity to experience all four seasons each year.
+Students attending Columbia College will have the opportunity to experience all four seasons each year.
 Our annual temperature averages include very warm, humid summers, 31-32 degrees Celsius (90 degrees Fahrenheit); and cold winters, 0-2 degrees Celsius (32 degrees Fahrenheit).